ShaunCurtis/Blazr.IRepository/Readme.md

 ## Introduction

-This is not an regurgitation of how you build the classic `IRepository` in DotNetCore.
+This is not an regurgitation of how to build the classic `IRepository` in DotNetCore.
 The version presented here is a very different animal.

 How so:

 1. There's no implementation per entity class.
 You won't see this: